• Skip to main content

 • Make chutney base mixture: To the pot add the vinegar, apple juice, sugar, fresh ginger, spices and seasoning.
 Cook for a minute until the sugar has dissolved and the mixture starts bubbling up.

-• Pulse mixture: Remove from the heat, stir in the soy sauce and place one third of the mixture in a small food processor.
-Pulse a few times to break up the larger pieces (do not puree completely).
+• Pulse mixture: Place one third of the mixture in a small bowl of a food processor.
+Pulse a few times to break up the larger pieces and create a thick, coarse texture.
+Do not puree until smooth.

-• Combine: Return the mixture back to the pot, stir and set aside to cool completely.
+• Combine: Return the mixture to the pot, stir and set aside to cool completely.

 Notes

-• Beetroot: I do NOT recommend using store bought ready cooked beetroot.
+• Beets: I do NOT recommend using store bought ready cooked beets.
 Your chutney will not have the richness and depth of flavour that cooking beetroot from scratch will produce.
 Not worth using this shortcut.

 • I recommend wearing rubber gloves when handling beetroot.
 If it does stain your hands rub them with a piece of lemon, which should remove most of the stains.